 M1, the AI-driven intelligent computing platform, is independently developed by Galixir for drug discovery.
 Combining AI with classical physics principles, M1 makes breakthroughs in classical molecular modeling methods and accurately describes the interaction between molecules and proteins.
 It calculates the binding free energy between target drug molecules and specific targets with high efficiency and accuracy, and reaches the highest level in the world.

 GDock predicts the three-dimensional complex structure from the two-dimensional small molecule structure with high efficiency and accuracy beyond classical docking software.
 This is a huge breakthrough in the field of structure-based drug design.
-Meanwhile, GDock also provides reasonable input structures for downstream FEP Th, further improving the accuracy of binding affinity prediction.
+M1's high-throughput docking module, GDock, is capable to rank hudred billions of small molecules based on predicted binding affinity.
+Meanwhile, GDock also provides reliable input structures for downstream FEP task, further improving the accuracy of binding affinity prediction.

 With multitudinous quantum mechanics calculation and experimental physicochemical properties as fitting targets, GFF can accurately describe intermolecular and intramolecular interactions, which lays the important groundwork for high-precision molecular simulation and plays a key role in structure-based drug design methods.